 ‘Will this work?’
 Tartarus asked, holding the grenade up to his eyes.

-‘Risky, and we only have one person without armor.’
+‘Risky, and we only have one person without armour.’
+Tartarus murmured.

 Tartarus relayed the plan back to the others.
-Apollo was, to put it lightly, pissed off.
-He was quickly volunteered by Tartarus to go through the vent and initiate an insane plan that would only end up killing Apollo.
-Again!
+Apollo was, to put it lightly, annoyed.
+He was quickly volunteered by Tartarus to go through the vent and initiate an insane plan that would only end up killing Apollo again!